 “The parts rusted within 5-6 months (then again, I left it outside so I guess that’s not unexpected).
 The problem is that the attachments now don’t attach due to the rust and I can’t let down the part on front to use it as a dolly.
 So it either needs to be consistently stored indoors (if you have space) or the attachments become useless over time.”

 Company literature says the powder coating and steel construction inhibit rust, but that wear may develop over time due to the normal rigors of outdoor use.

 I have mixed feelings about AeroCart.
 On the one hand, I have used it successfully for a variety of tasks.
-On the other hand, I wonder if I would purchase it at $159 (with a three-year warranty and a 60-day money-back guarantee) if given the choice of a $250 large-capacity yard cart such as I have owned for years.
+On the other hand, I wonder if I would purchase it at the current price of around $150 (with a three-year warranty and a 60-day money-back guarantee) if given the choice of a $250 large-capacity yard cart such as I have owned for years.

 I think the Aerocart has a future if the company rethinks the mesh accessory and the basic dolly depth.
 As currently configured, the product gets “three spades” from me.

 Editor’s Note – The WORX Aerocart is probably best thought of as a small, narrow, lightweight wheelbarrow that does a few other things but isn’t primarily used for anything other than hauling.
 I use mine nearly every day in my small garden which has very narrow paths that can’t accommodate a full-sized wheelbarrow.
 The design also makes it easier to lift a full load, making it ideal for people who may not have the strength to maneuver a regular wheelbarrow.

 Where to Buy

 Last update on 2019-04-20 / Affiliate links / Images from Amazon Product Advertising API

 If you liked this review, please sign up for our email updates with reviews, how-to articles and gardening videos!